Moving to France with Children

 Moving to France with Young Children

 If you’re not familiar with the French schooling system, you’ll be particularly impressed by the Maternelle schools in France that welcome kids from about two and a half years old to age five.
-Maternelles in France are colourful buildings where play and mutual respect abound.

-Typically equipped with dormitories and canteens that serve almost restaurant-standard food, these are places where kids learn to work together as a team through play and some structured lessons.
 It’s a kind of apprenticeship for going to ‘real’ school.
 Again, over the next few weeks, we’ll be back to tell you a whole lot more about the Maternelle schools in France, but if you have pressing questions, don’t hesitate to get in touch.

 Moving to France with Primary School Kids

-As soon as kids get into primary school in the UK, the temptation is to think that it’s too late to uproot them and take them to a new country, but in many ways, this is a perfect time to introduce your little ones to French words and culture through books, ideally.
-The French primary school system is similar in many ways to the UK, but the days tend to be longer and in many locations, Wednesday is a day off.
-What this means for working parents is that they can have four full days at work without worrying about needing additional childcare.
+As soon as kids get into primary school in the UK, the temptation is to think it’s too late to uproot them and move to a new country, but in many ways, this is a perfect time to introduce your little ones to French words and culture through books, ideally.

-And on that subject, the great news about the primary system in France for working parents is that the early morning and evening wraparound care is both cheap, reliable and a fun way for your kids to integrate.
+And on that subject, the great news about the primary system in France for working parents is that the early-morning and evening wraparound care is both cheap, reliable, and a fun way for your kids to integrate.
 This is also a time when kids will pick up the language like sponges, without too much pressure to achieve academically.

-We’ll be speaking about Ecole Primaire in France in detail soon, but we’re here for you if you need us to help you find answers to your primary schooling questions.
+We’ll be speaking about École Primaire in France in detail soon, but we’re here for you if you need us to help you find answers to your primary schooling questions.

 Moving to France with High-School Children

 As you probably already know, high school in France is a game of two halves.
 The first part, collège, starts when kids are 11 years old, and then after 4 years, they move to lycée, where they spend the last three years of their education.
-As in the UK, schooling is compulsory until age 16, but France has an interesting and highly effective system called Lycée Professionnel, as well as standard high school, that allows teenagers to continue their formal education while learning a trade or profession.

-While moving kids to France during their high school education is undoubtedly more challenging than moving younger kids, it is possible, and there are plenty of success stories to reinforce that.
-What you have to accept is that repeating a year or availing of additional support might be required because of the language issues, but if you’re ready for that, then it’ll be a much easier pill to swallow.
+What you have to accept is that repeating a year (like I did) or availing of additional support might be required because of the language issues, but if you’re ready for that, then it’ll be a much easier pill to swallow.

 My-French-House